hassantasneem/mind-craft/README.md

 # MINDCRAFT - Quiz Game
-This repository contains the source code for mindcraft, a quiz game developed as a part of our end semester project at FAST-NUCES
+This repository contains the source code for Mindcraft, a console-based quiz game developed as part of our end semester project at FAST-NUCES.

+The Catch: Sticking to the project's foundational requirements, this game was developed completely using fundamental C++ programming constructs like functions, loops, and arrays.
+No classes, structs, or pointers were used.

 ## Team
 1) Muhammad Hassan Tasneem